micaelatucker26/microbiome-insights-api/README.md

-# microbiome-insights-api
+# habit-tracker-api
-A serverless backend that stores, analyzes, and presents/shows “microbiome sample” data.
+A backend service where users create habits, log daily completions, and generate progress summaries.

-This API was built to help me understand adult gut health and how the gut microbiome has a huge affect on sleep, digestion, overall health, and so much more.
+This API was built to help me understand serverless backend engineering and to be able to create a clean system architecture.
+The project also uses TypeScript and raw SQL to add structure and help me maintain it.

-Information from this API can be used to provide root-cause analysis of a sample patient's gut health, including the following: abundance (how much) of each species is present in a given stool sample, what role the species are playing (good or bad), and how these microbes can impact one's overall health or predict risk for certain health conditions.

-Architecture diagram:

-Tech Stack:

-Setup instructions:
+Within this architecture, I use the following:

-API Documentation:
+# API Gateway
+-HTTP routing

+# Lambda (Node.js 18.x runtime + TypeScript)
+- compute for each endpoint

+# Amazon RDS PostgreSQL
+- relational database

+# AWS Secrets Manager
+- DB credentials

+# AWS EventBridge
+- scheduled daily summary job

+# AWS CloudWatch
+- logs and metrics

+# Terraform
+- infrastructure as code

+# GitHub Actions
+- CI/CD pipeline